Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Conclusion

 \section{Conclusion}

+Wireless indoor localization increasingly relies on predictive models for accurate position estimation, making reliable uncertainty quantification essential for trustworthy and risk-aware operation.
 We presented RCPS-CPPI, a cross-validation-based semi-supervised calibration method that improves the sample efficiency of risk-controlling prediction sets.
-The proposed approach leverages $K$-fold cross-prediction to fine-tune a predictor on all available labeled data while obtaining unbiased estimates of its bias on unlabeled data.
+Leveraging $K$-fold cross-prediction, the method fine-tunes a predictor on all available labeled data while obtaining unbiased estimates from unlabeled data.
 We derived a rigorous confidence bound for the CPPI risk estimator.
-Experiments on a wireless indoor localization dataset demonstrated that RCPS-CPPI achieves target coverage with significantly smaller prediction sets compared to conventional RCPS and RCPS-PPI.
-In particular, the advantages of RCPS-CPPI are most pronounced when labeled data are limited, or when the auxiliary predictor is imperfect.
-In future work, RCPS-PPI can be applied to other tasks, and extended to operate in an online fashion.
+Experiments on a fingerprinting dataset demonstrated that RCPS-CPPI achieves target coverage with significantly smaller prediction sets compared to conventional RCPS and RCPS-PPI.
+Further directions for future research may include extending RCPS-CPPI to support online and adaptive calibration for time-varying wireless channels, and enabling real-time reliability assurance in dynamic indoor localization environments.